NeversayEverLin/PyOCT/README.md

 * *self.DepthProfile*: depth profile (along z-axis) of reconstructed image
 * *self.ShowXZ(OCTData)*: member function to show cross-section.

+Example dataset could be download under the request to email address: linyuechuan1989@gmail.com
 ## License
 PyOCT is licensed under the terms of the MIT License (see the file LICENSE).# PyOCT